Luos-io/Documentation/docs/tools/freertos.md

 The project is running on [Nucleo-F072RB](https://www.st.com/en/evaluation-tools/nucleo-f072rb.html#overview) so you need one if you want to complete the tutorial.

-This subject is intended for intermediate users: if you're a beginner with VSCode, PlatformIO or Luos technology, please check our **Get Started** [tutorial](https://docs.luos.io/get-started/get-started).
+This subject is intended for intermediate users: if you're a beginner with VSCode, PlatformIO or Luos technology, please check our [**Get Started** tutorial](https://docs.luos.io/get-started/get-started).

 ## First, setup a PlatformIO project

-You can start from an example brought by luos: we will use a Led example you can find [here](https://github.com/Luos-io/Examples/tree/master/Projects/l0/Led).
+You can start from an example brought by Luos: we will use a LED example you can find [here](https://github.com/Luos-io/Examples/tree/master/Projects/l0/Led).
 First, create a folder and clone the repository:

     mkdir workspace
     cd ./workspace/